ForestAdmin/documentation-user-guide/getting-started/master-your-ui/using-the-layout-editor-mode/customizing-the-table-view.md

 Your collections are intertwined.
 When a collection is linked to another by a `belongsto` relationship, we show its most representative value: we call this its **reference field**.&#x20;

 By default it's the `id`, but you may want to change it to something more explicit.
-This can be done from the linked [collection's General settings](../../../collections/manage-your-collection-settings.md#general-tab), but you use the quick access from the Table view:
+This can be done from the linked [collection's General settings](../../../collections/manage-your-collection-settings.md#general-tab), but you use the quick access from the Table View:

 ![Accessing "Address" collection's reference field setting](<../../../.gitbook/assets/2020-02-20_15.10.20.png>)

-### Set a Smart view as your default view
+### Set a Smart View as your default view

-You may have created [Smart view](../create-and-manage-smart-views.md#what-is-a-smart-view) to replace the default Table view of a specific collection. \
+You may have created [Smart View](../create-and-manage-smart-views.md#what-is-a-smart-view) to replace the default Table View of a specific collection. \
 \
-That Smart view is **not applied by default**.
+That Smart View is **not applied by default**.
 Learn how you can [set it as the default view](../create-and-manage-smart-views.md#applying-a-smart-view).